thubregtsen/qhack/submission/blogpost.md

 Surprise!
 Quantum Machine Learning [1,4] is a thing!

-Around the time John Preskill coined the acronym NISQ [3] there was one predominant trend in QML: to pick one Variational Quantum Circuit, one cost function, and one gradient-based optimization algorithm; and then perform classification or regression tasks álla Feedforward Neural Networks.
+Around the time John Preskill coined the acronym NISQ [3], there was one predominant trend in QML: to pick one Variational Quantum Circuit, one cost function, and one gradient-based optimization algorithm; and then perform classification or regression tasks à la Feedforward Neural Networks.
 Not long afterwards, one first paper deviated from the mean.
 Xanadu researchers proposed to exploit our access to the Hilbert space of quantum computers as a smart way of efficiently computing kernel matrices [5].
 In their initial article, they even made use of an infinite-dimensional Hilbert space.

 A few months later, Nature's frontpage featured IBM's effort in implementing the entire pipeline of two supervised learning tasks on superconducting qubits [2].
 The authors opened with a demonstration using an Ansatz along the predominant network-style trend.
 But, unlike other similar proposals, they went on to use the embedding part of their Ansatz as the fundamental building block for a quantum kernel.

 <p align="center">
 <img src="./blogpost_img/qek_drawing.png" alt="Quantum Embedding Kernels." width="550"/>
 </p>

 Both Xanadu's and IBM's approached differed in some fundamental details, but one thing was clear: the door to quantum kernel methods was open!
 Building upon this belief Maria Schuld recently published _Quantum Machine Learning Models are Kernel Methods_ [7].
-In this paper technical details of quantum kernels are set on firm grounds for everyone else to build novel models.
+This paper elaborates the technical details of quantum kernels, so they stand on firm grounds for everyone else to build novel models.

-In particular, a very natural procedure to build the QEK from an embedding Ansatz was provided.
+In particular, a very natural procedure to build the QEK from an embedding Ansatz was provided. **(JJM: not really, that was all known before.
+I would just remove that sentence)**

 ## Trainable Kernels